Dragon Quest X: Synopsis

-In the first expansion, the protagonist travels to Rendacia, the central continent of Astoltia where Nelgel's seal was created.
-The protagonist investigates the demonic events there and continues to work towards stopping Nelgel's legacy for good.
-In the second expansion, the protagonist becomes embroiled in a royal power struggle, at the same time as a massive monster invasion of Astoltia, controlled by a mysterious hooded man.
-They eventually journey to the world of Nadragand to assist an enigmatic race of dragonic people defeat an ancient evil plaguing their world.
+In the first expansion, the protagonist travels to Rendacia, the central continent of Astoltia sealed off by Nelgel, only to discover an ominous atmosphere hanging over the land.
+The protagonist investigates the truth behind recent happenings in Rendacia while continuing to work towards stopping Nelgel's legacy for good.
+In the second expansion, the protagonist becomes embroiled in trying to prevent a series of kidnappings seemingly orchestrated by their sibling and a mysterious hooded man.
+They eventually journey to the world of Nadragand to rescue the kidnapping victims and assist an enigmatic race of draconic people defeat an ancient evil plaguing their world.
 The third expansion has the protagonist travel across several periods of time in the distant past and future, hoping to stop a future where Astoltia is completely destroyed while learning of their own origins.
-In the fourth expansion, the protagonist travels to the world of the demons themselves, and fights to stop an evil plaguing Astoltia since the time of its creation.
-In the fifth expansion, the heroic deeds that took place in the world of the demons attracts the attention of the heavens themselves, where the protagonist's new adventure takes place.
+In the fourth expansion, the protagonist travels to the world of the demons themselves, and fights to stop an evil that has plagued Astoltia since the time of its creation.
+In the fifth expansion, the protagonist's heroic deeds in the world of the demons attracts the attention of the heavens themselves, and the protagonist is summoned there as one of ten candidates for the creation of new deities.
+In the sixth expansion, the protagonist travels to another world in an attempt to save Astoltia from a curse that erases people from reality, making it seem like they never existed at all, while learning about the origins of Astoltia itself.